K kepler-title

 Biography

-Garrett League obtained his doctorate in biology from Vanderbilt in 2017.
-After that, he conducted postdoctoral research at Cornell, where he helped teach and/or design a number of courses.
-His research focuses on disease carrying insects (primarily mosquitoes) and how understanding their biology and behavior can be used to prevent the spread of illness.
-He has been a member of numerous professional scientific societies, including Sigma Xi, the American Society of Parasitologists, the American Society of Tropical Medicine and Hygiene, and the Entomological Society of America.
+Garrett League obtained his doctorate in biology from Vanderbilt and conducted postdoctoral research at Cornell, where he helped teach and or design a number of courses.
+His research has focused on entomology (the study of insects) and infectious diseases.
+He has been a member of the Entomological Society of America, the American Society of Tropical Medicine and Hygiene, the American Society of Parasitologists, and Sigma Xi.

-Garrett also earned degrees in biology from Baylor, where he studied visual development in an insect model system (the fruit fly), and TCU, where he minored in art and art history.
+Garrett also earned degrees in biology from Baylor, where he studied developmental genetics, and Texas Christian, where he studied biology, art, and art history.

-In addition to science and art, Garrett has a lifelong love for the Bible and an admiration for Renaissance men, like Johannes Kepler, whose deep faith and broad expertise seamlessly bridged the sciences and humanities.
+In addition to science and art, Garrett has a lifelong love for the Bible, as well as an admiration for Renaissance men like Johannes Kepler whose deep faith and broad expertise seamlessly bridged the sciences and the humanities.

-Born and raised in Southern California, he and his wife now homeschool their three young children near Fort Worth, Texas.
+Born and raised in Southern California, he and his wife now homeschool their three young children outside of Fort Worth, Texas.

 Teaching Philosophy